osrf/capabilities/doc/index.rst

 Building
 --------

-Build it in a catkin workspace or build it stand alone:
+Build it in a catkin workspace or build it stand alone (replace hydro with your ros version if necessary):

 .. code-block:: bash